-Surgery Residency Program
+General Surgery Residency Program

 The program recognizes the importance of surgical preparation for the certifying and qualifying examinations of the American Board of Surgery.
-An effort is made to introduce board examination techniques to the resident as surgical judgment and technical skills are developed.
+Board examination techniques are introduced to the resident as part of the didactic curriculum and as surgical judgment and technical skills are developed.

 Clinical research, as a method for developing the appropriate approach to clinical problems, is expected from all residents.
 Opportunities for database reviews, quality improvement, and case series are abundant throughout the residency.

 Take an aerial tour of the BMC campus.